daiky00/Beenverified/readme.md

-#Project for beenverified.com challenge
+#Project for beenverified.com challenge made with :heart: and :coffee:

 ####Status: `finished and update`

-##Getting Started
+##Getting Started :bulb:

+### To get this repo install in your localhost do the following :octocat:

 #### 1. Install `nodejs if you dont have it`
 #### 2. Run `npm install`